tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/自助诊断_intl_en.md

 <td>Check for exceptions caused by the IP allowlist/blocklist or regional restrictions</td>
 </tr><tr>
 <td>Stream Data</td>
-Analyze real-time monitoring data of the live stream to determine whether the exception is caused by network congestion, jitters, or other reasons. <a href="https://console.cloud.tencent.com/live/analysis/stream">View stream data</a></td>
+<td>Analyze real-time monitoring data of the live stream to determine whether the exception is caused by network congestion, jitters, or other reasons. <a href="https://console.cloud.tencent.com/live/analysis/stream">View stream data</a></td>
 </tr>
 </tbody></table>